Opportunity Cost Formula (Table of Contents)

 Conclusion – The manufacturer will take order no. 2 as it will give him much more earnings (INR 4200 vs INR 4100)

-Thus the Opportunity cost is INR 4100 which the manufacturer misses during his course of business.
-As the manufacturer has time limitations and he can take only one order at a time, so he would opt for the second order.
+Thus the Opportunity cost is INR 4100, which the manufacturer misses during his course of business.
+As the manufacturer has time limitations and can take only one order at a time, he would opt for the second order.

-Tata Motors have three bulk orders and it can take the most profitable one first as to strengthen its Cash Flow so has to enhance its working capital to process the rest of the two orders.
-Find out the most profitable and the least profitable in a descending manner in order to protect its Cash balance.
+Tata Motors have three bulk orders, and it can take the most profitable one to strengthen its Cash Flow first, so it has to enhance its working capital to process the rest of the two orders.
+Find out the most profitable and the least profitable in a descending manner to protect its Cash balance.
 (Assume that all the Sales are made on a Cash basis).

 - Order 1: 100 Cars of Selling Price of INR 4.5 lakh each, RM costs – INR 80 lakhs, Total Labor expenses – INR 22 lakhs